darkelle24/Parse_CSFML/README.md

 Each argument is not required to be used there are default values ​​but for some argument is very recommendable.
 In addition, the argument has no order

-Game Object:
+Game Object:\n
-    Path = "path": Retrieves the path of the texture in relation to the executable Type = nbr: Set the game object to this id which is useful for later retrieve it Rect = (x, y, width, height): Set the sprite rect Pos (x, y): Takes the sprite is the place at the coordinate attention it does it with respect to the middle of the rect of the sprite
+    Path = "path": Retrieves the path of the texture in relation to the executable\n Type = nbr: Set the game object to this id which is useful for later retrieve it Rect = (x, y, width, height): Set the sprite rect Pos (x, y): Takes the sprite is the place at the coordinate attention it does it with respect to the middle of the rect of the sprite